xd-Abi/Crossfire-Engine/README.md

 ## The Plan

 The plan for Crossfire is to create a powerful and easy to use 3D engine with a clean design.
-This game engine is inspired by [Hazel Engine](https://github.com/TheCherno/Hazel "Hazel Github").

 ## Short term goals :

 - Faster 2D and 3D rendering